python/mypy/mypyc/doc/introduction.rst

 Here are reasons why speed can be important:

 * It can lower hardware costs.
-If a server application is 2x faster, it may only need half as much hardware to run it.
+If a server application is 2x faster, it may only need half as much hardware to run.

 * It can improve user experience.
 If a request can be served in half the time, it can help you attract more users.

 * It can make your library or tool more popular.
-If there are two libraries, and one of them is 2x faster, many users will pick the faster one.
+If there are two options, and one of them is 2x faster, many users will pick the faster one.

 * More efficient code uses less energy to run.